Jaguar XJ (XJ40): Sport (1993–1994)

 Late in the XJ40 run 3.2S and 4.0S in 1993–1994, Jaguar introduced the Sport model.
 It was available only with the six-cylinder engine and featured rosewood interior trim, as opposed to the walnut trim of other models.
-Both the door mirrors and radiator grill vanes were colour-keyed to the body, which was decorated with twin coachlines.
+Both the door mirrors and radiator grille vanes were colour-keyed to the body, which was decorated with twin coachlines.
 Wider-profile tires were fitted, mounted on five-spoke alloy wheels.